georgezzeng/Articles/README.md

 author: <First Last>

 publish_on:
-  - <htcondor, path, osg, chtc> - This indicates what website this article will be shown on
+  - <htcondor, path, osg, chtc, pelican> - This indicates what website this article will be shown on
-  - <htcondor, path, osg, chtc> - If more then one then add as a list
+  - <htcondor, path, osg, chtc, pelican> - If more then one then add as a list

 type: <news, user> - This indicates if this article is based on a user's experience with our services or a news story about what we have done.